cf73/ces2021/content/collections/pages/ways-to-give.md

         content:
           -
             type: text
-            text: "In addition to becoming involved in the CES community, financial support in all amounts is welcomed.
-Financial gifts will\_support the financial aid needs of our community through tuition assistance for families, professional development opportunities for our faculty, as well as the many costs of running a school.\_Gifts to Cambridge-Ellis can be made in the following ways:"
+            text: 'Financial support in all amounts is welcomed.
+Financial gifts will support the financial aid needs of our community through tuition assistance for families, professional development opportunities for our faculty, as well as the many costs of running a school not fully covered by our tuition.
+Gifts to Cambridge-Ellis can be made in the following ways:'
       -
         type: paragraph
         content: